BranchMetrics/branch-deep-linking-public-api/README.md

 **stage** _optional_ (max 128 characters)
 : A string value that represents the stage of the user in the app. eg: "level1", "logged_in", etc.

+##### Other control params

+- **$desktop_url**: Change the redirect endpoint on desktops.
+Default is set to a Branch hosted SMS to download page.

+- **$ios_url**: Change the redirect endpoint for iOS.
+Default is set to the App Store page for your app.

+- **$android_url**: Change the redirect endpoint for Android.
+Default is set to the Play Store page for your app.

+- **$deeplink_path**:  With this key, use value of the deep link path that you'd like us to append to your URI.
+For example, you could specify "$deeplink_path": "radio/station/456" and we'll open the app with the URI "yourapp://radio/station/456?link_click_id=branch-identifier".
+Default is 'open?link_click_id=1234'.

 ## Getting Credit Count